randaldong/ComputerAnimation/README.md

     - Git/GitHub Desktop

-  - For Mac
+  - For Mac:

     - Xcode
+    - Git/GitHub Desktop

-> Note: This application has not been tested on Linux, but the installation steps should be similar as long as all dependencies are included and referenced correctly.
+> Note: This application has not been tested on Mac and Linux, but the installation steps should be similar as long as all dependencies are included and referenced correctly.